paulo101977/esp32_nesemu/README.rst

 Standard caveat: It's open-source and you aren't paying me.
 Pull requests are always welcome. :)

 Currently I use a partition labeled "Rom" to map roms into memory.
-This is because there is no MMAP to a SIPFFS file in the SDK at the time of this writing.
+This is because there is no ability to MMAP a SIPFFS file in the SDK at the time of this writing.
 I instead have to dump the file in the the Rom partition so that I can mmap the whole partition.
 This works really well, but it also will wear on that spot.
 If you are worried, move it to the end of the partition map or something.

 Compiling
 ---------